You will need

 Measure raisins into a sieve or colander.
 Pour boiling water over to soften them.

-Decant raisins into a small mixing bowl, pour over the rum and allow to soak for at least 30 minutes or best overnight.
+Decant raisins into a small mixing bowl, pour over the rum and allow to soak for at least 30 minutes.

 Now you need a medium size spotlessly clean glass mixing bowl for the egg whites and a smallish saucepan for the yolks.